SlideShowGames/hexine/Games/games/xp/SECURITY.md

 ## Supported Versions

-Only the latest version based on SvelteKit found in the main branch is officially supported.
+Since RebornXP is a webOS, only the latest version (v2.0) release 1.01 is officially supported.

 ## Reporting a Vulnerability